 - A little bit

 The questionnaire, data items and related output categories for this topic are available in pdf / Excel spreadsheet format from the Downloads page of this product.

 Points to be considered in interpreting data for this topic include the following:

 - Respondents were asked to indicate the severity of any bodily pain that they had experienced (from any and all causes) during the 4 weeks prior to interview.

 - Interference with normal work includes work or housework activities that the respondent did, or would have done, during the 4 weeks prior to interview.

-- Those respondents incapable of being present for the interview due to illness or disability, and who were represented by a proxy, were recorded as being 'Not asked' for the Kessler Psychological Distress Scale-10 questions.
-In 2014-15, 0.4% of respondents aged 18 years and over were not asked these questions
+- Those respondents incapable of being present for the interview due to illness or disability, and who were represented by a proxy, were recorded as being 'Not asked' for the Mental Wellbeing module.
+In 2017-18, 4.0% of respondents aged 18 years and over were not asked these questions.

 Bodily pain data are considered directly comparable between the 2014-15 and the 2017-18 NHS.

 More information regarding comparisons between 2014-15 NHS and previous cycles is available in the National Health Survey: Users' Guide, 2014-15 (cat. no. 4363.0).